joachimhgg/makeblock-rover/docs/_build/html/_sources/presentation.rst.txt

 Realising projects in ROS
 =========================

 ROS Kinetic installed on the OS.
-If you want to develop project using ROS, please check the :ref:`refExample` .
+If you want to develop projects using ROS, please check the :ref:`refExample` .